tmobile/qapi/README.md

 You should see the result of the query as the response of the request.

-For more documentation and instructions for qAPI, please check the wiki at https://github.com/tmobile/qapi/wiki
+For more documentation and instructions for qAPI, please check our [Wiki](https://github.com/tmobile/qapi/wiki)